-- 170. Movement restrictions: In March 2006, SAF notified UNMIS that a number of towns in the north of UNMIS Sector VI including AI Fula, Muglad and Meiram were to be excluded from monitoring and verification, restricting the area of operation of UNMOs to about 30% of the Sector.
+- 154. Movement restrictions: In March 2006, SAF notified UNMIS that a number of towns in the north of UNMIS Sector VI including Al Fula, Muglad and Meiram were to be excluded from monitoring and verification, restricting the area of operation of UNMOs to about 30% of the Sector.
 In September 2006, SPLA representatives informed the CJMC and the CPC that it would also be imposing restrictions on the movement of UNMIS monitors south of Abyei.
-In February 2007, further restrictions were imposed on UNMIS reducing the movement of UNMOs to the Abyei area no more than 15km2. - 171.
-Since the implementation of the Abyei Roadmap, UNMOs and TCCs have enjoyed freedom of movement within the Abyei Administrative Area.(08/08) - 172.
+In February 2007, further restrictions were imposed on UNMIS reducing the movement of UNMOs to the Abyei area no more than 15km. - 155.
+Since the implementation of the Abyei Roadmap, UNMOs and TCCs have enjoyed freedom of movement within the Abyei Administrative Area.(08/08) - 156.
 In December 2008, a high-ranking Joint Monitoring Team and the Chief Administrator for Abyei, the Sector Commander, the UNMO Coordinator, AJMC members and UNMOs monitored the withdrawal of SPLA and SSPS from Agok.
 The MP Platoon from 13 (SPLA) Brigade consisted of 2 officers and 37 soldiers with 37 x AK-47 rifles.
 The Police Service detachment included 12 police officers and 29 men; the Prison Service detachment consisted of 4 officers and 58 men; the Fire Service detachment included 5 officers and 27 men; while the Wildlife Services detachment consisted of 7 officers and 37 men.
 The JMT, including representatives from the SAF, SPLA and UNMIS verified the above troop numbers and weapons.
 Ten SSPS policemen will remain in Agok until the JIPU arrive to take over policing of the town.
 The withdrawal of forces from Diffra is expected to be announced soon.
-(12/08) - 173.
+(12/08) - 157.
 On 21 December 2009, JIPU has deployed in AGOK consequent to the redeployment of SSPS from the area.
-(01/09) - 174.
-On 18 January 2009, a special patrol consisting of the Sector Commander, JIU Commander, UNMO Coordinator, JIU cell and the AJMC National Monitors from SAF / SPLA monitored the withdrawal of SAF soldiers from the Diffra oil field area.
-It has reported that 21 soldiers redeployed to HQ 31 BDE and ten soldiers remained behind to guard storage containers that could not be lifted on that day.
-Heavy lifting equipment will be required to move the large SAF accommodation container.
-It is anticipated this will occur in near future.
-(01/09) - 175.
-Nine months after the signing of the Abyei Roadmap, SAF redeployed its last ten soldiers with two storage containers from Diffra on 8 March, and SPLA a Logistic Base from Agok on 2 March 2009.
-(03/09)
+(01/09)